 Johannesburg; 23 September 2013 – With Eyecare Awareness Month commencing from 23 September to 10 October this year, VISION Optometrists has decided to focus on creating awareness for the prevalent ocular disease – glaucoma.
 The World Health Organisation has named glaucoma the second leading cause of blindness worldwide, and according to the South African Glaucoma Society (SAGS), 12.5% of South Africans over the age of 40 suffer with this disease.

-“Although the disease may result in irreversible blindness, the latest ZEISS GDx polametry laser instrument (ZEISS GDx), provides optometrists with unparalleled data that no other glaucoma test can match resulting in early diagnosis,” says Werner Noëth a leading optometrist from VISION Optometrists where the ZEISS GDx test is included in their glaucoma assessments.
+“Although the disease may result in irreversible blindness, the OCT, provides optometrists with unparalleled data that no other glaucoma test can match resulting in early diagnosis,” says Werner Noëth a leading optometrist from VISION Optometrists where the OCT test is included in their glaucoma assessments.
 According to Noëth the age old ‘puff test’ has been known to only identify the disease in one third of patients.
-Noëth concludes by stating that “with the ZEISS GDx data, eye care practitioners are able to identify glaucoma in its early stage, thus possibly preventing any further vision loss.”
+Noëth concludes by stating that “with the OCT data, eye care practitioners are able to identify glaucoma in its early stage, thus possibly preventing any further vision loss.”

 What is glaucoma?

 The main cause of glaucoma is damage to the optic nerve (the eye’s connection to the brain), due to an increase of pressure-inducing fluid in the eye.
 The anterior chamber is situated at the front part of the eye and clear liquid flows through this space to cleanse and moisten sensitive tissue.
 If a patient suffers from glaucoma the liquid does not drain rapidly enough to create space for fresh liquid and the pressure in the eye builds up.
 The damage to the optic nerve is irreversible resulting in partial to complete permanent blindness, depending on the severity and treatment of the condition.